Async actions

 If you don't follow this rule, Async Redux may seem to work ok, but will eventually misbehave.

-If your reducer has no await
+If your reducer has no awaits, you must return AppState? instead of Future<AppState?>,

-to the start of your reducer, or return null
+or simply add await microtask; to the start of your reducer, or return null.

 For example, these are right: